Articles , Glossary

 Bakery-website-animation

-As you can see, the website also uses a sticky header which consists of two levels of navigation.
-The upper menu shows the links to social networks, the logo, search, shopping cart, and hamburger button hiding the extended menu.
-The second line of navigation gives an instant connection to the core interaction areas: product catalog, locations for the point-of-sales, news and special offers, information about the service, and contact section.
-Visual and typographic hierarchy makes all the elements clear and easily scanned providing solid ground for positive user experience.
+As you can see, the website also uses a sticky header with two levels of navigation.
+The upper menu displays links to social networks, the logo, search, shopping cart, and a hamburger button that hides the extended menu.
+The second navigation line provides an instant connection to core interaction areas: product catalog, point-of-sale locations, news and special offers, service information, and the contact section.
+Visual and typographic hierarchy make all the elements clear and easy to scan, providing a solid foundation for a positive user experience.

-The bottom line is simple here: the header of any website is the strategically vital zone of interaction for any website.
+The bottom line is simple: the header of any website is a strategically vital interaction zone.
 Each particular case requires its own approach which will be informative and usable for the specific target audience.
-User research can provide the good basis for the design solutions which can follow quite traditional forms of header organization or require totally new perspective.
+User research can provide a good basis for the design solutions, which can follow quite traditional forms of header organization or require a totally new perspective.

 Recommended reading